Skip to content

 “The hybrid pathway is another way of being able to provide cutting-edge DPT education to people who may not have the ability to pick up their lives and move to Salt Lake City.”
 She went on to explain how the hybrid model combines online coursework with intensive hands-on lab immersions, ensuring that students receive a comprehensive and balanced education.

 Dr. Hale shed light on the hybrid program's instructional design, highlighting the utilization of cutting-edge resources they have available through UOnline.
 She elaborated on this by explaining, “We have a state-of-the-art recording studio that faculty are able to go to and record lectures and a fascinating instructional design team who are really skilled at what they're doing!
 They are helping us build these courses, and so students are able to consume their education at a distance.”
-This unique approach is effective in ensuring that students can absorb the curriculum effectively while staying engaged with their classmates and instructors.
+This unique approach (PDF) is effective in ensuring that students can absorb the curriculum effectively while staying engaged with their classmates and instructors.

 “ I think the most important thing for students and stakeholders to understand is that our goal as a department is that regardless of what pathway you're in, whether you're getting your DPT education on the residential side or whether you're getting it on the hybrid side, it's the exact same curriculum.”